HieuNguyenVu/scully-personal-website/blog/preparing-for-frontend-interview.md

     <figcaption>Fig.6 - Stack overflow.</figcaption>
 </figure>

 >... running on a single thread is quite limiting as well.
-Since JavaScript has a single Call Stack, **what happens when things are slow?**.
-It will cause page unresponsive.
+Since JavaScript has a single Call Stack, **what happens when things are slow?
+Or they take a huge amount of time to be processed**.
+It will cause page unresponsive...

 <figure align="center" width="100%">
     <img loading="lazy" src="https://i.imgur.com/MDRKjFn.jpg"/>